walterhiggins/WMPJS/book-outline.md

 The *String.toLowerCase()* function will convert any string to its lowercase equivalent so 'COW' becomes 'cow' and 'Cow' also becomes 'cow'.
 This can be really useful when we want to test String values but don't care whether they're uppercase or lowercase.
 Let's look at the improved *animalSounds* module:

-@@listing animalSounds_v2.js Case-insenstive Animal Sounds.
+@@listing animalSounds_v2.js Case-insensitive Animal Sounds.

 The only change to this module is a new statement just before the switch statement: